Drayton Harbor Bacteria TMDL

 In 2008, with input from local partners, we began developing the TMDL to address bacteria pollution in Drayton Harbor.
 In 2012, the Whatcom Clean Water Program partnership formed to lead pollution control efforts with the local community.
 This work has improved water quality and reopened shellfish areas that had been closed due to bacteria pollution.
 However, continuing pollution identification and correction work will be necessary to protect and maintain shellfish growing resources.

-The draft Drayton Harbor Bacteria TMDL is now available for review.
+We submitted the Drayton Harbor Bacteria TMDL to EPA for approval on Dec.
+19, 2025.
 This cleanup plan addresses high bacteria levels in Drayton Harbor's marine water and freshwater tributary streams.
-The draft TMDL includes updated field data, defines each partner’s role, and sets pollution reduction targets to meet water quality standards.
+The TMDL includes updated field data, defines each partner’s role, and sets pollution reduction targets to meet water quality standards.
+EPA approved the TMDL on March 6, 2026.

 How you can help